determinedslav/tft-viewer-hero/README.md

 Region: EU West <br/>

 It might take Heroku a couple of minutes to wake up the app (Page not loading, showing Server not Found or Application Error, sometimes can take a couple minutes to wake up) <br/>

-Due to api changes on 21.07.21, app may fail to work properly untill maintance